apresdev/apres-terraform/proposals/observability.md

   as a configuration source.
 If an alarm is created for say an ECS cluster and deployed in one region in dev/test/prod, the cost will be $0.30.
 This is not prohibitevely expensive, but module developers will need to be aware of this when creating alarms.

+#### CloudWatch Alarms based on Anomaly Detection

-* CloudWatch Alarms supports both thresholds like `alarm if X > 5` _and_ anomaly detection, like `alarm if X > the band with standard deviation of Y`.
-Anomaly detection is not supported in AWS Managed Grafana's Alerts, that functionality cannot be replicated.
+CloudWatch supports anomaly detection, instead of a threshold like `alarm if X > 5` anomaly detection has thresholds like `alarm if X > the band with standard deviation of Y`.
+Anomaly detection is supported in Grafana 10.4 but the author could not get it working.
+For the initial implementation anomaly detection will not be supported.

 ### Grafana Dashboards